STEM OPT administrative fee

-Office of Global Services at Northeastern University is available to support our international students with gaining professional experience related to your course of study during your Optional Practical Training (OPT) period.
+Office of Global Services (OGS) continues to serve students during their Optional Practical Training (OPT) period.

-As we continue to support our International Students with Optional Practical Training (OPT) process, we want to bring to your attention that there have been significant changes implemented by the Student Exchange Visitor Program (SEVP) that will require extended support and reporting for STEM OPT period.
+As OGS continues to support our students with the Optional Practical Training (OPT) process, we want to bring to your attention that there have been significant changes implemented by the Student and Exchange Visitor Program (SEVP) that will require extended support and reporting for STEM OPT period.

 To learn more about the STEM OPT and additional reporting requirements, please click here.

 All four of the below criteria must be met in order for a student to be eligible for the 24-month Optional Practical Training extension:

 - Students who are on Post-Completion OPT; and

 - Who have earned a bachelor’s, master’s, or PhD (certificate programs are not eligible) in a field included on the U.S. Department of Homeland Security’s list of Science, Technology, Engineering, and Mathematics (STEM) fields within the last 10 years (see below for more details about how to find out if your degree is STEM eligible); and

 - Who are employed for at least 20 hours per week in a paid job directly related to his/her field of study; and